Agenda

 Jimmy Vassilopoulos

-How Purolator is Using Artificial Intelligence for Proactively Prevent Workplace Injuries
+How Purolator is Using Artificial Intelligence to Proactively Prevent Workplace Injuries

 Jimmy Vassilopoulos, Director Health and Safety, Purolator